I often get questions from my readers about the uses of silk fabric:

-- Cutout shape is an attention-grabbing detail and is the perfect way to show off an excellent figure.
-It can be just above the hips, or it can be deep V-neck or open back.
+The cutout shape is an attention-grabbing detail and is the perfect way to show off an excellent figure.
+It can be just above the hips, or it can be a deep V-neck or open back.
 The cutout can also have an asymmetric shape.
 For example, in dresses of the Greek style, one shoulder is often left completely open.

 - Silk dresses are sewn with sleeves of different styles but I don’t recommend narrow, tight-fitting sleeves if you are using lightweight silk fabric.
 Flared, butterfly and gathered sleeves are most popular.

 - You can experiment with necklines.
 For example, bias-cut, softly plunging draped neckline looks very nice on silk dresses and tops.

 - Spaghetti straps make very decorative support.
 And you can embellish them with ribbons, buttons, crystals, etc. That alone can make a dress unique because these pretty small details can’t be found on store-bought dresses.
 A weightless silk dress on straps is almost a perfect option for hot summer days: it is comfortable, keeps you cool, looks fantastic, and can be easily combined with shrugs, bolero, and stoles.
 It keeps your underarms open and breathable.
 No traces of sweat.